patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project with a command in the `package.json` file to start Webpack in development mode.
+👉 Then, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) to the root of the project and include a command in the `package.json` file to start Webpack in development mode:

 ```json
 {